chp-legacy/chainpoint-node/README.md

 When started, `docker-compose` will install and run three system components in the Docker virtual machine.

-* PostgreSQL Database
+* PostgreSQL DB
-* Redis
+* Redis DB
-* Chainpoint Node (Node.js)
+* Chainpoint Node (a Node.js API server)
-* NTP server (if not already running)
+* NTP Time server (if not already running)

-They are started as a group and should not interfere with any other software systems running on your server.
+These applications are started as a group and should not interfere with any other software systems running on your server.
+We do recommend running a Node on a server dedicated to that task.

-Each Node instance you want to run will need:
+Each Node instance you want to run will need to be configured with:

 * A dedicated Ethereum address
 * Public IP address